What is Ethereum? | The Ultimate Beginners’ Guide

 With the second largest market cap in the cryptocurrency world, Ethereum has drawn a lot of attention from investors and crypto enthusiasts alike.

-This relatively new cryptocurrency not only presents a significant change to the status quo, it also allows for the quick development and deployment of new applications.
-Ethereum essentially enables dozens of new and extremely innovative cryptocurrencies to exist.
+Ethereum not only presents a significant change to the status quo, it also allows for the quick development and deployment of new applications presenting niche solutions for various industries.

 While Ethereum’s utility is obvious to programmers and the tech world at large, many people who are less tech-savvy have trouble understanding it.
-We’ve designed this guide to appeal to both crowds and expose anyone from complete crypto beginners and intermediates to this potentially game-changing cryptocurrency.
+We’ve designed this guide to appeal to both crowds and expose anyone from complete crypto beginners and intermediates to this potentially world-changing cryptocurrency.

 Ethereum vs. Bitcoin